PSYCHO IIIMOVIE REVIEW

-In the first 5 minutes, PSYCHO III started off really bad.
+In the first 5 minutes, PSYCHO III started off really, seriously bad.
 Except for Maureen, everyone else is painted in the most garish of hambone comic book strokes.
 What do I mean by that?

 See, I really like to read comics and I read a LOT of comics!
 My tastes are international from across all the continents.
 I also enjoy ridiculous movies but we'll get into that later.
 My point is, if PSYCHO III was a comic, it would be the worst character development I'd ever seen - short of the 1960 - 1970s era DC and Marvel.

-Maureen is hitch hiking on a backroad and winds up in a beat to hell car held together by bondo and rust.
+Maureen is hitchhiking on a backroad and winds up in a beat to hell car held together by bBondo and rust.
 The car is driven by Duane (Jeff Fahey: IMPULSE, THE SERPENT OF DEATH, IRON MAZE, BODY PARTS, THE LAWNMOWER MAN, SERPENT'S LAIR, DARKMAN III, PLANET TERROR) who pathetically plans to make his fortune in Hollywood as a guitarist.

 Well the world is full of dreamy fools and sometimes the fools win (Jersey Shore, Here Comes Honey Boo Boo).